pjv/nostrtium/README.md

 ![Settings Page](.wordpress-org/screenshot-1.png)

-2. Then visit the post editor page for an existing post and at or near the bottom you should see the WP Nostr metabox which is pre-populated with the excerpt and permalink for the post:
+2. Then visit the post editor page for an existing post and at or near the bottom you should see the WP Nostr metabox which is pre-populated with the excerpt and permalink for the post (you can change the content in the metabox as you like before posting):

 ![Settings Page](.wordpress-org/screenshot-2.png)